davidmartinez10/bigfloat-esnext/README.md

 unlike JavaScript's number data type which is 64-bit binary floating point.

 Based on the original work by Douglas Crockford.
-This implementation is built upon the Google Chrome Labs' implementation of ECMAScript big integers: JSBI.
+This implementation is built upon ES native bigints.

 ```javascript
 0.1 + 0.2 === 0.3;                     // false